MrPeanutButta/cx/doc/cx-lang-ref/cx-fileio.md

 }
 ```

-## bool close(void)
+### bool file::close(void)
 Closes the given file stream.
 Any unwritten buffered data are flushed to the OS.
 Any unread buffered data are discarded.

-Whether or not the operation succeeds, the stream is no longer associated with a file, and the buffer allocated by std::setbuf or std::setvbuf, if any, is also disassociated and deallocated if automatic allocation was used.
+Whether or not the operation succeeds, the stream is no longer associated with a file, and the buffer allocated by file::setbuf or file::setvbuf, if any, is also disassociated and deallocated if automatic allocation was used.

-flush
+### int file::flush(void)
  synchronizes an output stream with the actual file
 (function)

-wide
+### int file::wide(int mode)
  switches a file stream between wide character I/O and narrow character I/O
 (function)

-setbuf
+If mode > 0, attempts to make stream wide-oriented.
+If mode < 0, attempts to make stream byte-oriented.
+If mode==0, only queries the current orientation of the stream.

+ Parameters

+stream  -  pointer to the C I/O stream to modify or query
+mode  -  integer value greater than zero to set the stream wide, less than zero to set the stream narrow, or zero to query only

+ Return value

+An integer greater than zero if the stream is wide-oriented after this call, less than zero if the stream is byte-oriented after this call, and zero if the stream has no orientation.

+### void file::setbuf(char *buffer)
  sets the buffer for a file stream
 (function)

-setvbuf
+Sets the internal buffer to use for I/O operations performed on the C stream stream.

+If buffer is not null, equivalent to std::setvbuf(stream, buffer, _IOFBF, BUFSIZ)

+If buffer is null, equivalent to std::setvbuf(stream, NULL, _IONBF, 0), which turns off buffering.

+ Parameters

+stream  -  the file stream to set the buffer to.
+buffer  -  pointer to a buffer for the stream to use.
+If NULL is supplied, the buffering is turned off.
+If not null, must be able to hold at least BUFSIZ characters

+ Return value

+(none)

+### int file::setvbuf(char *buffer, int mode, int size)
  sets the buffer and its size for a file stream
 (function)

 ## Direct input/output

-read
+file::read
  reads from a file
 (function)

-write
+file::write
  writes to a file
 (function)